mkerrwinter/KernelLearner/README.md

 In order to validate the kernel, $K$, measured from $F$ in the previous step, the GLE is solved using $K$ to produce a curve $\hat{F}$. $\hat{F}$ and $F$ are compared and close agreement between the two means the network has measured an accurate kernel.

 # Loading a pretrained model
-In the publication XXXXXXX INCLUDE ARXIV LINK XXXXXXXXX we describe our work training a model to extract memory kernels from hard sphere MCT data.
-The trained model is available at XXXXXXXXXXXXXXXXXXXXXXX.
+In the [publication](https://arxiv.org/abs/2302.13682) we describe our work training a model to extract memory kernels from hard sphere MCT data.
+The trained model is available [here](https://zenodo.org/record/7603275#.ZDzdvC8RppR).
 The file load_a_state_dict.py demonstrates a minimal example of loading this trained model from the directory ./models/best_trained_model.